-Etcher is a tool which helps you to create a bootable USB flash drive from an ISO file.
-In this tutorial, we’ll show you step by step how to do it with its help in Linux.
+Etcher is a tool that helps you create a bootable USB flash drive from an ISO file.
+This tutorial will show you how to do this in Linux.

-Of course, there is always the option to use dd command to create bootable media on the command line, but even for the experienced user, that’s still a pain.
-However in this tutorial we’ll use Etcher to accomplish the task.
+Of course, there is always the option to use the dd command to create bootable media on the command line, but that’s still a pain even for the experienced user.
+However, in this tutorial, we’ll use Etcher to accomplish the task.

-For those don’t know about Etcher, it is a free, open-source USB bootable tool with beautiful user interface created by Balena.
 Etcher help users quickly burn image files to USB devices or flashcards.
-It has recently become very popular in the Linux community.
+It has recently become trendy in the Linux community.

 To be able to install Etcher, you need to:

 - Add repository for Etcher

 - Add the repository key to authenticate the package source

 Installing Etcher on Ubuntu / Linux Mint / Debian